 - Annotate your API, so classes and client libraries can be generated from it.

-- Generate the OpenApi-spec configuration file and deploy it as described in the Quickstart.
+- Generate the OpenAPI configuration file and deploy it as described in the Tutorial.

 - Deploy the API.